GOVTNZ/web-standards/guidance/assessment/tests/a11y/tables.md

 ###### Simple tables

 Simple tables have one row of column headers and maybe one column of row headers as well.
-The easiest way to make a simple table accessible is to markup column and row headers with `<th>` header elements.
+The easiest way to make a simple table accessible is to mark up column and row headers with `<th>` header elements.
 The header content describes what each column or row of cells represents.
 Sometimes header cells use the scope attribute, e.g. `<th scope="col">` to emphasise that the header applies to the entire column (or `<th scope="row">` for a row header), but it isn't necessary for a simple table.

 ###### Example of a simple table